adondera/stereotypes-cs/README.md

 1. Start the client collection application
 1. Log-in with username **admin** and password **admin**
-1. Select a test version and press "Load Question" to enter the test
+1. Select a test version and press "Load Questions" and then "Start Session" to enter the test
 1. Register a child via the consent app.
 1. You should now see the child name on the starting page.
-1. Press start to start the test
+1. Press "Begin" to start the test
 1. Follow the instructions to complete the test
+2. If you want to skip to the end of the quiz, press "q" button
 1. At the end you can enter additional notes in the open box
 1. Use the **NEMO** code to submit the test
 1. You should be redirected back to the start page